 Ephesians 4:14, So we should no longer be children, tossed about as by waves and carried here and there by every wind of teaching by means of the trickery of men, by means of cunning in deceptive schemes.

-As a result, I learned a lot about Vloggers during this process.
+I’ve learned a lot about Vloggers during this process of widespread ridicule.
 One thing that has become clear is that many of them are not concerned with reporting honest or accurate information.
 Many players in this “new news media” do not have ethical standards like legitimate journalists.
 There are rules about what television networks can air.
 There are rules about what newspapers can run.
 There are rules about what can air on the radio.
 This “new news media” has very broad community guidelines and there are so many of them, that enforcement of standards in honesty and decency is scarce if at all.
 As a result, the airing of false and misleading information is commonplace.

 I’ve observed that many of these Vloggers are concerned only with views, followers and fame.
 They’re looking for their “viral” moment such as I have experienced being victimized by the “Savior”.
 It seems the best way to go “viral” is with controversy.
 If you don’t have the scoop on a controversy, one can create one just as the “Savior” did.